-Some virulent strains of bacteria (professional pathogens) are able to turn off the synthesis of the antimicrobial peptide arsenal (Figure 1), thus causing infections.
+Some virulent strains of bacteria (professional pathogens) are able to turn off the synthesis of the host defense peptide arsenal (Figure 1), thus causing infections.
 Akthelia has identified active pharmaceutical ingredients (APIs) which are capable of inducing the synthesis of the peptides and thus counteract the effects of the bacteria.
 Akthelia is committed to developing these agents into therapeutic drugs.

-The proposed antimicrobial treatment is a paradigm shift in the treatment of infections.
+The proposed host defense microbial treatment is a paradigm shift in the treatment of infections.
 At pharmacologically relevant concentrations the active ingredients have minimal direct effects on the microbes.
 The therapeutic effect is manifested when the active ingredient interacts with a viable epithelium, which in turn increases the production of AMPs - the true microbicidal agents.
 A very important and beneficial feature of this novel treatment method is the low probability of microbial resistance since with the many different peptides induced there is no single solution for the bacteria to avoid destruction.
 This is in sharp contrast to classical antibiotics where natural selection enriches for the resistant microbial population.